Cauliflower has gone from boring to trendy, now serving as a meat substitute and rice replacement in veggie-forward dishes.

 For this post, in addition to the simple way I just described of cooking Cauliflower Rice with olive oil, I offer a few variations:

-- Olive Oil Rice
+- Olive oil rice

-- Onions and Butter
+- Onions and butter rice

-- Turmeric and Ghee
+- Turmeric and ghee rice

-- Cumin Seed
+- Cumin seed rice

-So Cruciferous
+Cruciferous vegetables

 Broccoli and cauliflower are part of the same vegetable family, known as cruciferous.
 And if you want to compare within the cruciferous family, some others are turnips, Brussel sprouts, cabbages, radishes, rutabagas, kale, bok choy, and watercress.